rasulkhan-RK/python_pro/README.md

 <h3>7.
 Step Counter</h3>
 <p>A Python program that tracks the number of steps you take using the accelerometer in your device.
 It counts each step and displays the total, helping you keep track of your daily activity.</p>

+<h3>8.
+Text Formatter</h3>
+ <p>A Python script that formats text by applying various styles like uppercase, lowercase, title case, and sentence case.
+It's a simple tool for cleaning and standardizing text for better readability.</p>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>